max-ch9i/reactjs-tutorial/README.md

 npm test

-# Then press 'a' to run all tests
+# Then press 'a' to run all the tests
 ```

 Good luck!